enkidevs/curriculum/linux/user-and-file-management/file-management-tips-ii/preserving-permissions-and-structure-with-rsync.md

   - archive

 ---

+# Preserving permissions and structure with `rsync`

+---
 ## Content

 To recursively copy from a remote system to your local system preserving permissions and structure you can use `rsync`.
 It works best for syncing the same files repeatedly over time: